pikvm/pikvm/README.md

 ![Screenshot](screen1.png)

-## Full-featured and modern IP-KVM
+## Fully-featured and modern IP-KVM
 * **Cheaper, but better than commercial solutions**
   You will spend from $30 to $100 depending on what you want.
 Even the most expensive configuration will be cheaper than a commercial IP-KVM for $500.
 * **Easy to build**